LeeKwanHyeong/MLProject/readme.md

 ### SOM Intuition
 - There is no activation function.
 - Weights are characteristic of the nodes itself.

+### Important to know
+- SOMs retain topology of the input set.
+- SOMs reveal correlations that are not easily identified.
+- SOMs classify data without supervision.
+- No target vector -> no backpropagation.
+- No lateral connections between output nodes.

 #### How to SOMs Learn
 ![img.png](how to soms learn.png)